-Below you can find a complete list of German animals.
-We currently track 152 animals in Germany and are adding more every day!
+Below you can find a complete list of types of animals in Germany.
+We currently track 319 animals in Germany and are adding more every day!

 Germany is a European country famous for its magnificent forests, soaring Alps, and two major rivers, the Danube and the Rhine.
-Germany is bordered on the north by Denmark and in the south by the Baltic Sea and the North Sea.
-It shares borders with the Czech Republic, France, Luxembourg, and Belgium.
+Germany is bordered in the north by Denmark, in the south by Switzerland and Austria, in the east by Poland and the Czech Republic, by France in the southwest, and by Luxembourg, the Netherlands, and Belgium in the west.
+Germany also borders the North Sea and the Adriatic Sea in the north.
+Germany is unique in sharing borders with nine European countries.
+Only Russia borders more European countries–ten in all.

 This varied geography means you can find a huge variety of wildlife here.
 The mountains are home to wolves, chamois, and Alpine ibex.
 In the forests, you will find European wildcats, European badgers, lynxes, bats, deer, red squirrels, and red foxes.
 Germany’s native birds include the boreal owl, bean goose, carrion crow, and mistle thrush.
 Whales, porpoises, and sharks live in the ocean waters.